timlabs/uscode/United States Code/TITLE 30-MINERAL LANDS AND MINING/CHAPTER 25-SURFACE MINING CONTROL AND RECLAMATION/SUBCHAPTER IV-ABANDONED MINE RECLAMATIONS.md

       * (iii) the percentage transferred is the same for all transfers made under paragraph (1) for the fiscal year.

+  * #### (C) Increase in limitation to account for calculation of health benefit plan excess
+    * The dollar limitation under subparagraph (A) shall be increased by the amount of the cost to provide benefits which are taken into account under subsection (h)(2)(C)(ii) solely by reason of the amendments made by section 2(a) of the American Miner Benefits Improvement Act of 2020

 * #### (4) Additional amounts
   * #### (A) Calculation
     * If the dollar limitation specified in paragraph (3)(A) exceeds the aggregate amount required to be transferred under paragraphs (1) and (2) for a fiscal year, the Secretary of the Treasury shall transfer an additional amount equal to the difference between such dollar limitation and such aggregate amount to the trustees of the 1974 UMWA Pension Plan to pay benefits required under that plan.